Jendys777/macroTrigger/README.md

 You can also find the 3D models here: https://www.printables.com/model/1269446-macrotrigger

 UPDATE NOTES:
-V3 code helpes with flashing the code.
-Before you had to manualy reset the device by shorting the pins RST and GND.
-Now you only have to unplug the device, press and hold the encoder.
-Plug it in and still hold the encoder and press flashing button.
-After flashing is finished you can relese the encdoer and uplug and plug again.
-Then you are ready to go.
+- V3 firmware helps with the flashing process.
+Previously, you had to manually reset the device by shorting the RST and GND pins.
+Now, simply unplug the device, press and hold the encoder, and plug it back in.
+Keep holding the encoder while starting the flash in your IDE.
+Once the upload is finished, release the encoder, replug the device, and you are ready to go.

 Please DO NOT SHARE, OR SELL THIS PRODCT, without my perrmision.